4 things I hate about Spain – opinion of a US expat

 Then, when they finally do look your way, they act like they’re doing you a big favor.

-You know when shop assistants do their best to avoid eye contact and basically refuse to do anything resembling customer service?
+You know when shop assistants do their best to avoid eye contact with customers, and basically refuse to do anything resembling service?

 It’s happened to all of us.